Land256/Land256/README.md

 - 👋 Hi, I’m @Land256, l'm a beginner in the management world's data.
 - 👀 I’m interested in machine learning python programming and datascience.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python programming.
 - 📫 How to reach me : landrinen256@gmail.com

 <!---